MSU Human Resources >> Ua >> News-feeds >> Open Enrollment HR Rep Toolkit

 • Open Enrollment guides for faculty, academic, and support staff

-• Detailed instructions on how to participate in Open Enrollment through the EBS Portal
+• Detailed instructions on how to participate in Open Enrollment through the EBS portal

 • Instructions for how to add a family member or dependent